jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

 This will list all the active or completed/stopped jobs for which the user has authorization.
 An optional id argument can be supplied to get the information for one job.
+The output should be mostly up to date with the output as the job is running, since the worker will periodically check the output and write it to the job.